apify/apify-docs/docs/actor/quick_start.md

        console.log('Hello world from Actor!');
     });

-Click **Quick run** to build and run your actor.
+Click **Run** to build and run your actor.
 After the run is finished you should see something like:

 ![Apify actor run log]({{@asset actor/images/run-log.png}})